 Andrew Goldsworthy is an outdoor environmentalist artist who uses nature as influence for his unique creations.
 Your child can use leaves and grasses to create inspired outdoor installation art in celebration of Earth Day.
 All he needs is the great outdoors and some creativity!

-- Take a closer look at Andrew Goldsworthy’s art with your child either by visiting your local library or doing using the Internet to research him.
-Discuss with your child how he used nature around him as influence—and to create his outdoor instillations!
+Take a closer look at Andrew Goldsworthy’s art with your child either by visiting your local library or using the Internet to research him.
+Discuss with your child how he used nature around him as influence—and to create his outdoor installations!

-- Invite your child to head outdoors and look for interesting natural items to use for his installation.
+Invite your child to head outdoors and look for interesting natural items to use for his installation.
 He can think about size, texture, balance, and composition, which are all elements and principals of art and design!

-- Encourage your child to pick a spot to begin constructing his artwork.
-Suggest using lengths of grass, branches and leaves to help hold his items in place for his artwork.
+Encourage your child to pick a spot to begin constructing his artwork.
+Suggest using different lengths of grass, branches and leaves to help hold his items in place for his artwork.
 His Earth Day nature art can be flat or three-dimensional, whichever he would like!